Setting Up a Data Lake for GeoSpacial Analysis

 Data Lake for GeoSpacial

 This article provides a practical step by step approach to build and manage a data lake using PySpark and Delta Lake with real-world New York City taxi data.
 It covers setting up the environment, installing tools, transforming the dataset, and performing queries and analysis using GeoSpacial plot.
+For comparing data lake with other architectures(data warehouse and data lakehouse) read how they compare in our [2025 data platform comparison].

 Leave a comment